Tuplanolla/dez/prototype/notes.md

 When defining operational classes, all the constraining operational classes must be exported.
-However, it is not necessary to export superclasses, such as `Relation` with respect to `OrderRelation`.
+Superclasses, such as `Relation` with respect to `OrderRelation`, must also be exported.

 When defining predicative classes, all the constraining operational classes and constituent predicate classes must be exported.
-However, it is not necessary to export nonconstituent predicate classes, such as `IsSetoid` with respect to `IsGroup`, although it may be a good idea to do so anyway.
+It is not necessary to export nonconstituent predicate classes, such as `IsSetoid` with respect to `IsGroup`, although it may sometimes be a good idea to do so anyway.

+If nothing else is exported from `Maniunfold`, always export `Init`.

 ### Naming Conventions